Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Accountability and Stalking: Reflections on the Ruling of the Supreme Court
+Criminal Liability and Stalking: Reflections on the Supreme Court's Ruling

-The recent ruling of the Supreme Court, Section V, no. 48480 of December 5, 2023, provides significant insights regarding accountability and criminal responsibility in situations of conflict between partners.
-In this article, we will explore the key points of the decision, analyzing the legal implications and the broader meaning for cases of stalking.
+The recent ruling by the Supreme Court of Cassation, Section V, No. 48480 of December 5, 2023, offers significant insights into criminal liability and responsibility in partner conflict situations.
+In this article, we will explore the key points of the decision, analyzing the legal implications and the broader meaning for stalking cases.

 The Case of A.A.: A Complex Dynamic

 The appellant, A.A., was accused of stalking and aggravated personal injury against his ex-partner.
-The Court of Appeal of Naples had confirmed the conviction, but A.A.'s lawyers filed an appeal, arguing that the court did not adequately assess the conflicting nature of the relationship between the parties.
-The first ground for appeal highlighted the need for a rigorous evaluation of the victim's statements, recalling established legal principles in this area.
+The Court of Appeal of Naples had upheld the conviction, but A.A.'s lawyers filed an appeal, arguing that the court had not adequately assessed the conflictual nature of the relationship between the parties.
+The first ground of appeal highlighted the need for a rigorous evaluation of the victim's statements, referencing established legal principles in this area.

-The statements of the injured party must undergo rigorous verification, also considering the relational context and conflict dynamics.
+The statements of the injured party must be subject to rigorous verification, also considering the relational context and conflict dynamics.

-The Supreme Court accepted the first ground for appeal, highlighting the lack of adequate verification of the victim's credibility.
-It was emphasized that the reports made by the injured party had been withdrawn, raising questions about their reliability.
-Furthermore, the Court found an error in the assessment of damage compensation, believing that the payment had occurred via circular checks, rather than bank checks, as previously stated by the Court of Appeal.
+The Supreme Court of Cassation accepted the first ground of appeal, highlighting the lack of adequate verification of the victim's credibility.
+It was emphasized that the complaints filed by the injured party had been withdrawn, raising questions about their reliability.
+Furthermore, the Court found an error in the assessment of damages compensation, deeming that payment had been made via cashier's checks, not bank checks, as previously stated by the Court of Appeal.

 • Importance of verifying the credibility of statements.